Centralized Monitoring using Excel and R

 Regulatory and economic incentives prompt clinical research organizations to integrate risk management strategies into clinical operations and to adopt technological enablers for the efficient monitoring of clinical trials.
 XLSMetrics offers free open-source tools to monitor clinical trial remotely, namey using R to integrate different data sources and MS Excel to detect and analyze risk signals.
 XLSMetrics' tools fit in the Quality by Design concept of managing clinical trials with the ultimate objective to lower the cost and time to the development of medicinal products.

 An Wholistic View of Risk

-The Dashboard worksheet displays all your site-specific KRI relative values and signals sites which have KRI metrics falling outside of their respective threshold values.
+The Dashboard worksheet of the RI Calculator displays all your site-specific KRI relative values and signals sites which have KRI metrics falling outside of their respective threshold values.
 The wholistic perspective of all your sites KRI distributions and histories allows to determine the overall risk of your study as it progresses.
 The Dashboard also has a function to highlight sites of interest for focused, in-depth analysis.

 Key Risk Indicators Metrics and Statistics

 The Metrics worksheet of the RI Calculator provides statistics computed from the data imported into the workbook.
 It namely displays current calculated Risk indicators metrics and their periodic variation along with manually entered limits to compare the risk metrics against and trigger risk signals.
 The statistic including the means and standard deviations are displayed next to the limits for a quick statistical evaluation of set limits.
 The cumulative probability P[X≤xi], that a randomly observed value will be less than or equal to a calculated risk metric, is also calculated for each individual site’s risk metrics to help evaluate outliers.